tml-tuebingen/explanations-manifold/README.md

 ## Using the MNIST32 and MNIST256 datasets

 We provide the MNIST32 and MNIST256 datasets [here](https://www.kaggle.com/datasets/sbordt/mnist32) and [here](https://www.kaggle.com/datasets/sbordt/mnist256).
-Feel free to use these datasets in your own reserach.
+You can use these datasets in your own research.

 We also provide two example notebooks that show how to use the datasets and tangent spaces: [here](https://github.com/tml-tuebingen/explanations-manifold/blob/main/examples/mnist32.ipynb) and [here](https://github.com/tml-tuebingen/explanations-manifold/blob/main/examples/mnist256.ipynb).